tetracorp/dungeons-of-avalon/docs/_posts/2019-06-12-early-alpha-version.md

 The maps are surprisingly lacking any of block 16 (hexadecimal), which is the most popular block in the final game and represents a solid wall.
-Instead, it uses block 15, loose stone wall, although without any way to break that, it's functionally identical.
+Instead, it uses block 15, which appears in the finished game as the loose stone wall, although without any way to break that, it's functionally identical to wall.

 Also not present are any of block 03 (dispel magic), 05 (random monster), 0a (fixed monster), 10 (start point upon entering the dungeon from a city),